-Albany Visitors Association holds an annual photography and video contest.
+Albany Visitors Association holds an annual photography contest.
 It’s a terrific opportunity to share your work with millions of visitors across the US and the rest of the world.

-The deadline is mid-February each year; the categories are listed below (in the category section) so that you can start gathering images for 2019 during our best weather.
+The deadline is Friday, February 11 at 5 p.m. (for 2022); the categories are listed below (in the category section) so that you can start gathering images during our best weather.

 We ask that your work specifically feature Albany.
-Although there is an “Open” category for Oregon-wide locations (or for topics not covered under categories), your images of life in Albany, surrounding Linn County, and Benton County for North Albany, are what we most commonly use in our publications, advertisements, and social media.
+Your images of life in Albany and surrounding Linn County are what we most commonly use in our publications, advertisements, and social media.
 Imagine what visitors might like to see — people enjoying themselves outdoors, fantastic food and drink (micro-breweries, distilleries, winemakers), events, hiking, biking, paddling, and the beauty and majesty of our city’s historic architecture.

 We never get enough action shots of people out and about, so think about staging something with friends; just make sure you get permission and a release form from AVA if there are recognizable people in your work.

 Images that have digitally applied effects (such as montages, double exposures or vignettes) cannot be used in AVA publications or national advertising.